Pictures from Mary Ellen Henderson’s ‘Stress Less Week’

 2024 Healthy Kids Grantee Makes an Impact

-Suzanne Hladky, Falls Church Education Foundation’s Executive Director, first discovered the forwarded it on to Colleen Hoover, a social worker at Mary Ellen Henderson Middle School.
-Recognizing the grant’s potential, they asked, “what can we do at the school to mirror and exemplify the values of the Healthy Kids grants?”
+Suzanne Hladky, Falls Church Education Foundation’s Executive Director, first discovered the Healthy Kids Grant opportunity and forwarded it on to the division social workers.
+Colleen Hoover, a school social worker at Mary Ellen Henderson Middle School, immediately became interested in the grant opportunity.
+Recognizing the grant’s potential, she asked, “what can we do at the school to mirror and exemplify the values of the Healthy Kids grants?”
 Healthy Kids Grants are awarded each year to individual public schools in Northern Virginia that implement a program or strategy to encourage better nutrition, more physical activity, or better mental health among their student body during the school year.
-In researching an answer, the Mary Ellen Henderson team learned about the work of nationwide nonprofit organization , Our Minds Matter.
+As a long-time advocate of youth mental health, Colleen researched various programs that would bring awareness to mental health issues, as well as reducing the stigma around mental illness.
+In researching an answer, Colleen learned about the work of nationwide nonprofit organization, Our Minds Matter.

-That group’s goal – “a day when no teen dies by suicide” – resonated with the middle school staff, and they decided to establish something similar to the nonprofit for their students.
-As a long-time advocate of mental health, Colleen knew about the stigmas associated with a diagnosis, saying “Mental health isn’t always the cool thing to talk about.”
-Therefore, Our Minds Matter’s values and student leadership structure would be crucial to spark the necessary cultural change around mental health.
+The organization’s mission statement resonated with Colleen, and she and her team decided to establish a club chapter of Our Minds Matter for the middle school students.
+Our Minds Matter’s values and student leadership structure would be crucial to spark the necessary cultural change around mental health.
 With that in mind, the team applied for and received a $2,000 grant from the Healthy Kids Grant to start Henderson Minds Matter.
-The group offered a platform for Colleen to connect with students she sees irregularly and provides access for every student to engage.
+The group offered a platform for Colleen to connect with all students- not just the students she or the counselors meet with regularly- and an opportunity to all students to engage in the club and activities.

 Give Access to Increased Exercise, Better Nutrition, and Mental Health Support